ent3m/WabbaRush/README.md

 Download the latest [release](https://github.com/ent3m/WabbaRush/releases).<br>
 Extract and run **WabbaRush.exe**.<br><br>
 Requires **Windows 10 x64** or newer.<br><br>
 To build your own binaries, you will need to supply *wabbajack.png*, *wabbajack.ico*, and *nexus.png* in */Assets*.
 You also need to specify a font in *App.axaml*.
-These were not included for copyright reasons.
+They were not included for copyright reasons.

 # Known Issues
 - Sometimes you get **connection timeout** in a long download session.
 This is caused by the browser freezing/unable to load download page.
 When it happens, restart the app and resume downloading.